See how KTPs have given our partners an advantage

 By joining forces with the University through the Knowledge Transfer Partnerships (KTP) programme, your business can gain funding to access our expertise, enabling you to take new ideas forward or find innovative solutions to business challenges.

-Through a KTP, you could get funding of around £80,000 from Innovate UK to improve your business by working with the University and a newly qualified graduate.
+Through a KTP, you could get funding for two-thirds of the project costs from Innovate UK to make a step-change in your business by working with a University academic team and a newly qualified graduate.
 A KTP will also enable you to access other skills, expertise and facilities within the University.

 We have a wealth of experience when it comes to supporting KTPs, having worked with numerous partners from the commercial, public and third sectors to tackle a wide range of engineering, statistical, educational and environmental challenges.
 Find out more about our KTP partners.